aaron1rcl/tvs_regression/README.md

 <br>
 <br>
 Assume we have a series x(t) where we want to determine to the functional relationship f to some other variable y.
+There is a true x(t).
+The series x(t) should be a stationary series with the a known value for for f(x(t)) = 0.
+We assume that we know when the input series has no effect on the output.
+In practice this would most likely occur when the x(t) = 0.
+The series x(t) is also assumed to be in discrete time with a one to one mapping between x(t) and f(x(t)).
+For clarity, we call all points where f(x(t)) != 0, 'non-zero impulses' because these points might have some effect on the output series.
-There is a true x(t), in principle it could be anything.
-But we observe x(t + tau) where tau is some shift in time for each non-zero impulse in the series.
+Despite the existence of a true x(t), we can't observe it due to noise in the time domain.
+Rather, we observe x(t + tau) where tau is some shift in time for each non-zero impulse in the series.
 We also make the assumption that the value of tau is not constant, but rather a random draw from some distribution (eg discrete gaussian, poisson).
 <br>
 <br>